Sara Shagufta

 Sara Shagufta (31 October 1954 – 4 June 1984) was a Pakistani poet who wrote poetry in Urdu and Punjabi language.
-She died by suicide in Karachi.

 Life

 Sara was born on 31 October, 1954 in Gujranwala, Pakistan in a lower-class family.
 Her family had migrated to Karachi from Punjab during the partition of India in 1960s.
 Her father had remarried, so her mother was responsible for her and her siblings’ upbringing.
 Her mother supported the family through home-based work such as making flower garlands.
 Sara’s letters give an insight on the difficulties she and her family faced growing up in a household with an absent father.
 They faced economic hardship, which escalated as far as the family going hungry.
 Belonging to a poor and uneducated family, she wanted to rise socially but could not pass her matriculation.

 She was forcibly married at the age of 17 and had a child with her husband, that died as a newborn.
 The blame for the baby's death was directed towards Sara, which led to her divorce from her husband.
 This was followed by three other unsuccessful marriages.

 An abusive relationship with her father, emotionally and sexually abused in her childhood, divorced by four men, shunned by her children and outcast by society, Sara Shagufta led a life littered with suffering.
 She developed mental illnesses as a result of the challenges she faced.
 She was admitted to a mental hospital due to her illness.
 After a non-fatal suicide attempt, she died by suicide at an early age of 29 on 4 June 1984, around 11 PM.